top of page

-I create, lately, have a common basis: living features, with a creepy crawlies-like vibe."
+Although my use of materials is wide, the pieces I have created lately have a common basis: living features, with a creepy crawlies-like vibe."

 Royal Academy of Fine Arts Antwerp– Jewellery design & gold-silversmithing, MA